 FIRE CHIEF DAVE HANNEMAN

 “I use ADAM to measure our performance against all of our benchmarks to see how we’re really performing – to identify where we’re strong and we may be falling short – and to model deployment changes and strategic changes in the way we do business.”

 DIVISION CHIEF GORDON ROUTLEY

 What happened to CAD Analyst?

-Originally, CAD Analyst and ADAM ran as independent applications, though were always offered together.
+Originally, CAD Analyst and ADAM ran as independent applications, though they were always offered together.
 In the current Esri-based version, the two are combined into one application: ADAM.
-CAD Analyst still exists as the historical (what is) side of ADAM and includes all of the previous functionality.
+CAD Analyst still exists as the historical “What is?” side of ADAM and includes all of the previous functionality.
 It remains key to our process in calibrating ADAM to provide real-world accurate projections of response times.

 How can ADAM help our department save money?